IPGP/rinexmod/README.md

 * -k : --modification_kw :    Header fields that you want to modify.
-* -s : --sitelog :            Sitelog file in witch rinexmod will find file's period's instrumentation informations.
-The sitelog must be valid as the script does not check it.
+* -s : --sitelog :            Sitelog file in witch rinexmod will find file's period's instrumentation informations, or folder containing sitelogs.
+                              The sitelogs must be valid as the script does not check it.
 * -f : --force :              Force appliance of sitelog based header arguments when station name within file does not correspond to sitelog.
 * -i : --ignore :             Ignore firmware changes between instrumentation periods